Krutik-Patel/door_lock_system_using_face_recognition/README.md

 To exit the app, press the close button.
 To exit the detection app, press the 'q' key in the keyboard.

+### Caution

+The data set is too small, so the model may show False Positives.